 GETTING TO KNOW DEAN

-Program and policy expert in conflict prevention, peacebuilding, recovery livelihoods, and reintegration, specializing in DDR including economic, political, psychosocial, social reintegration, child protection, youth and gender.
+Program and policy expert in conflict prevention, peacebuilding, recovering livelihoods, and reintegration, specializing in DDR, including economic, political, psychosocial, social reintegration, child protection, youth and gender.

 MA, International Administration, Denver University.
 Korbel School of International Studies

 20+ years of experience with government, NGOs, the United Nations, universities and development implementers globally, including in Afghanistan, Iraq, Sierra Leona and South Sudan